-Size-inclusive, diverse, and unapologetically confident, Rihanna’s Savage x Fenty, both the brand and its runway shows
+Size-inclusive, diverse, and unapologetically confident, Rihanna’s lingerie brand Savage x Fenty has been an innovator in the lingerie space since the brand’s launch in 2018, both in terms of the branding and its epic runway shows

-, has been an innovator in the lingerie space since the brand’s launch in 2018.
-Rihanna made history again last year, as LVMH's first black female designer, with the release of her luxury fashion label Fenty.
+.
+Rihanna made history again last year, as LVMH's first black female designer, with the release of her luxury fashion label Fenty

 A popular Brooklyn-based concept store and e-retailer owned by Kai Avent-deLeon, Sincerely, Tommy carries everything from clothing, shoes, and jewelry to home decor and wellness products.

-Vibrant dresses, puff-sleeved blouses, flouncy skirts — Stella Jean, a womenswear brand founded by Haitian-Italian, is full of summer-ready pieces.
-It's not all about the clothing, though.
+Vibrant dresses, puff-sleeved blouses, flouncy skirts — Stella Jean, a womenswear brand founded by a Haitian-Italian designer, is full of summer-ready pieces.
+It's not all about the styles, though.
 The brand is also dedicated to ethical practices and uplifting multicultural ideals.

 Started in 2010 by Stoney Michelli and Uzo Ejikeme, Stuzo Clothing is a gender-neutral brand based in L.A.

-Founder of unisex line Telfar, Telfar Clemens has from the beginning said that his line is for everyone.
-For proof, look no further than the success of the “Bushwick Birkin
+Founder of unisex line Telfar, Telfar Clemens has, from the beginning, said that his line is for everyone.
+He seconded that message when bots began buying up all of the stock